Blue Line (Bangkok): Route alignment

-The MRT Blue Line starts at the upper platform of Tha Phra station.
-It runs on an elevated viaduct northward along Charan Sanit Wong Road to Bang O station.
-Then turning eastwards crossing the Chao Phraya River, entering Bang Pho station and Tao Poon station in Bang Sue District.
-The line then descends to an underground section.
+The MRT Blue Line begins from the upper platform of Tha Phra station.
+It runs on an elevated viaduct northward along Charan Sanit Wong Road to Bang O station before crossing the Chao Phraya River, entering Bang Pho station and Tao Poon station in Bang Sue District.
+The line then dives underground to reach Bang Sue.
 It follows the Kamphaeng Phet, Phahon Yothin and Lat Phrao Roads, then turns south following Ratchadaphisek Road to Queen Sirikit National Convention Centre station.
 It then turns west following Rama IV Road.
 It passes Hua Lamphong station in Pathum Wan District, through Chinatown, then under the Chao Phraya River before ascending onto an elevated viaduct to the lower platform of Tha Phra station.
 The line continues west along Phet Kasem Road to Lak Song station in Bang Khae, situated near Kanchanaphisek Road or Western Outer Ring road.
 It forms a quasi circle loop around Bangkok.

 History

 Officially named Chaloem Ratchamongkhon (Thai สายเฉลิมรัชมงคล) – "Celebration of Royal Auspice" – or informally but commonly called as the "MRT Blue Line", this was the first metro line under the newly formed government agency, the Mass Rapid Transit Authority of Thailand (MRTA).
 Most civil infrastructure was provided by this government agency and handed over to a private sector on a 25-year concessionaire agreement.
 The winning bidder was Bangkok Expressway and Metro (BEM).
 Under this agreement, BEM provides maintenance and engineering equipment, including electrical trains, signalling systems, SCADA, communication, platform screen doors and fully operate the system from Hua Lamphong to Bang Sue.
 BEM has subcontracted maintenance of the system for 10 years to Siemens and seven-year maintenance contracts to two local maintenance services.

+In 1996, the Overseas Economic Cooperation Fund (OECF), later known as the Japan Bank for International Cooperation (JBIC), granted the loans for the project with an official development assistance (ODA) scheme.
+Construction of the line began on 19 November of that year, when Crown Prince His Royal Highness Crown Prince Maha Vajiralongkorn (later King Vajiralongkorn) came to lay the foundation stone for the construction of the MRT project, which is Thailand's first subway project, with the aim of relieving Bangkok's traffic problems.
+The first contract was awarded to a joint venture between CH.
+Karnchang Public Company Limited, Bilfinger-Berger, Kumagai Gumi, and Tokyu Construction Co. for the southern section, while one of the remaining contractors, the northern section, was awarded to ION Joint Venture, which comprises Italian Thai Development, Obayashi Corporation, and Nishimatsu Construction, and the depot was awarded to Siam Nippon Metro Consortium, composed of Hazama Corporation, Maeda Corporation, Mitsui & Co., Kajima, T.S.B.
+Trading, and Siam Syntech Construction Public Co., Ltd. Tunneling works began on 5 February 1999.